nextstrain/ncov/docs/src/guides/run-genbank-ingest-on-terra.rst

 ======================================================

 1. `Set up a Terra account <https://terra.bio/>`_.
-2. Navigate to one of the following in Dockstore:
+2. Navigate to `the workflow <https://dockstore.org/workflows/github.com/nextstrain/ncov/genbank_ingest:master?tab=info>`_ in Dockstore
-    - `nextstrain/ncov/genbank_ingest`_: for open (GenBank) data
 3. At the top right corner, under **Launch with**, click on **Terra**.
 You may be prompted to log in.
 4. Provide a **Workflow Name** (e.g. ``genbank_ingest`` ).
 5. Select a **Destination Workspace** from the dropdown menu.